Michaelgwei86/kubernetes/Kubernetes/README.md

 the Kubernetes node has an IP, the host OS which is in the same network has an IP (private), and the pod has an ip but on
 a separate network
-To access the application externally, the k8s service enables that communication from pods on nodes
+To access the application externally, the k8s service enables communication from pods on nodes

 ## TYPES:

-1. NodePort:
+### 1. *NodePort*:
-The k8s service maps a port on the Node to a port on the Pod(target) the NodePort is a port range on the Node that gives external access. it ranges from 30000-32767
+The k8s service maps a port on the Node to a port on the Pod(target) The NodePort is a port range on the Node that gives external access. it ranges from 30000-32767

 apiVersion: v1
 Kind: Service